marquesds/vesting/README.md

   - I'm using only immutable data structures
   - Most of the functions are referentially transparent
   - This decision would allow me to avoid some mutable errors; also if I want to do some parallel programming I'd not have to deal with race condition and some other problems
+  - I'm avoiding side effects (I'm using them just at the infra and Main level)
+- SOLID principles
+  - Specially the Single Responsibility Principle and Dependency Inversion Principle (all dependencies was set in the "terrible Main file")
+  - I confess that I broke the Interface Segregation Principle on `FailFastVestRequestEventParser` class, but in this case I prefer to refactor it when the need arises (when there is other rules to validate the fields, for example)
 - The most of the libs added on `build.gradle` are related to tests.
 But I also included a lib to read csv files and avoid the need to dealing with extra boilerplate
 - I'm using the `BufferedInputStream` to read chunks of bytes until 2Gb.
 This would allow the processing of larger files and save some memory
 - I've decided to not implement this software in an async way, since that opening a file would be the only "expensive" operation, and I'm reading just one file